YordanGeorgiev/qto/doc/enduser_guide_doc.md

 #### 4.1.2.
 Viewing the list page
 You can use the pick=col1, col2, col3 url parameter to select for only desired attributes.
-You could filter the result the same way the filters for the select page work ( see bellow ).
+You could filter the result the same way the filters for the select page work ( see below ).
 Should there be errors in the loading of the page, they will be displayed in a msg at the top of the page.